alexnathanson/BrightsignAPI/README.md

 ### Trouble shooting and diagnostic functions
 * displays IP address on screen by default
-* Chrome diagnostic console on port 3000 (Chrome browsers only)
+* Chrome diagnostic console on port 3000
+	* This only works on certain versions of the Chrome/ Chromium browser.
+See https://docs.brightsign.biz/display/DOC/HTML+Best+Practices#HTMLBestPractices-ChromiumVersionCompatibility for info on version compatibility.
 	* This allows you to see error messages printed to the console and manually work with the BS_API class directly if accessible end points haven't been established.
 	* some frequently used commands:
 		* restart = BS.reboot()